The history of the charts is littered with records that are just awful, but who bought them?

 Chirpy Chirpy Cheep Cheep by Middle Of The Road (1971, No. 1)

 OK, in this smorgasbord of 70s tackiness we move from Middle of the Road to Abba to Sophia Loren to Arsenal FC to Peter Marinello to Opportunity Knocks to Chick Young, and not necessarily in that order.
-And all to do with the 70s most memorable and irritating song, Chirpy Chirpy Cheep Cheep.
+And all to do with one the 70s most memorable and irritating song, Chirpy Chirpy Cheep Cheep.
 Can’t be bad (at least in Genxculture terms).

 An obvious choice you might say and, yes, of course it’s obvious but that doesn’t make it less or more rubbish and in some ways its success was inexplicable but not in others.
 Either way, it’s worth putting under the Genxculture microscope.

-Ask anyone over a certain age (OK 55-ish), which record sums up the tackiness of the 70s for them and a fair number might choose this song.
+Ask anyone over a certain age (OK 55-ish), which single sums up the tackiness of the 70s for them and a fair number might choose this song.
 Why?
-Well, it’s irritatingly memorable, it has very straightforward lyrics (Leonard Cohen was not involved I’m assured), it has a chorus that burrows into your psyche and an utterly weird vocal that suggests someone with adenoidal problems and is sung in a quasi-American accent that really grates.
+Well, it’s irritatingly memorable, it has very straightforward lyrics (Leonard Cohen was not involved I’m assured), it has a chorus that burrows into your psyche and an utterly weird vocal that suggests someone with adenoidal problems, sung in a quasi-American accent that really grates.
 That’s not to say it’s particularly awful as 70s singles go, but it does takes you back to a certain time and place, but not necessarily in a good way.

 The band that eventually became Middle of the Road certainly got about a bit and spent time in Italy, where they claim to have played on Sophia Loren‘s solo album, via South America.
 Originally a band with a Latin American sound they were known as the grammatically inaccurate Los Caracas (should be Las Caracas I think) and won Opportunity Knocks in this incarnation.